Boycott: Application and uses

+In studies of political consumerism, boycotts are often distinguished from “buycotts”.
+A boycott involves withholding purchases or support from a target, while a buycott involves deliberately supporting a company, product, or service because of its perceived political, social, or ethical conduct.

 Boycotts are now much easier to successfully initiate due to the Internet.
 Examples include the gay and lesbian boycott of advertisers of the Dr. Laura talk show, gun owners' similar boycott of advertisers of Rosie O'Donnell's talk show and (later) magazine, and gun owners' boycott of Smith & Wesson following that company's March 2000 settlement with the Clinton administration.
 They may be initiated very easily using either websites (the Dr. Laura boycott), newsgroups (the Rosie O'Donnell boycotts), or even mailing lists.
 Internet-initiated boycotts "snowball" very quickly compared to other forms of organization.

 African-Americans in Dallas boycotting a Korean owned Kwik Stop in a mostly black community.

 Viral Labeling is a new boycott method using the new digital technology proposed by the Multitude Project and applied for the first time against Walt Disney around Christmas time in 2009.

 Some boycotts center on particular businesses, such as recent protests regarding Costco, Walmart, Ford Motor Company, or the diverse products of Philip Morris.
 Another form of boycott identifies a number of different companies involved in a particular issue, such as the Sudan Divestment campaign, the "Boycott Bush" campaign.
 The Boycott Bush website was set up by Ethical Consumer after U.S. President George W. Bush failed to ratify the Kyoto Protocol – the website identified Bush's corporate funders and the brands and products they produce.
 Historically boycotts have also targeted individual businesses.
 During the early decades of the twentieth century, hotels in Australia were regularly targeted over the cost of alcohol, accommodation and food, as well as mistreatment of employees.
 Pope Francis refers to boycotting as a successful means of influencing businesses, "forcing them to consider their environmental footprint and their patterns of production".